bigstardev/spiff-exercise/README.md

     - build on v1 to meet v2 requirements
     - create a pull request when finished
 4. The last commit is your end time
+5. Send a link to your repo to casey@spiff.com

 ### Guidelines